 Even though a Siemens medical imaging system could provide plenty of value for 10 to 20 years, the sales cycle for this technology could be as short as two years.
 Part of the reason for that is manufacturers know there could be six months of planning and budgeting before the purchase of a new imaging system, and sales reps want to get in front of you before you start researching your options.

-“The Mayo Clinics and the John Hopkins Hospitals of the world might be on a two- to five-year replacement cycle, but smaller institutions don’t have the finances to buy new equipment that often,” notes Hable in our e-book for imaging directors.
+“The Mayo Clinics and the John Hopkins Hospitals of the world might be on a two- to five-year replacement cycle, but smaller institutions don’t have the finances to buy new equipment that often,” notes our e-book for imaging directors.
 “They need options for keeping quality machines in operation beyond such a short window of time.”

 When, How, and Why to Keep EOL Imaging Systems